storageos/storageos.github.io/_docs/manage/users/index.md

 ```

 Usernames are case-sensitive and follow the format `[a-zA-Z0-9]+` (one or more alphanumeric characters).
-Passwords are prompted for interactively to avoid passwords appearing in terminal logs, but can also be provided with the `--password flag`.
+Passwords are prompted for interactively to avoid passwords appearing in terminal logs, but can also be provided with the `--password` flag.
 Passwords must not be < 8 characters long.

 ## List current users